Fort Worth chief: ‘absolutely no excuse’ for woman’s killing

 “Why do people keep weapons in their homes?
 Well, maybe, when there’s someone prowling around in the back at 2 a.m. in the morning, you may need to arm yourself,” Merritt said.
 “It is only appropriate that Miss Jefferson would have a weapon in that situation.”

+The police chief did not directly address the nephew’s account of the gun at a news briefing Tuesday.
+Police spokesman Sgt.
+Chris Daniels said the information was included in court papers, so a judge would have a clear understanding of the facts of the case.

+“Leaving out pertinent information could be seen as misleading; Judges DO NOT like that,” Daniels said in an email.

-Dean was released from jail on $200,000 bail less than four hours after his arrest.
+Dean was held on $200,000 bond and released after posting bail less than four hours after his arrest.
 The police chief said he would have been fired if he hadn’t quit first.
 Police also referred the case to the FBI for possible federal civil rights charges.

 Apparently close to tears, Kraus pleaded with the city of nearly 900,000 not to allow the killing to reflect badly on the entire department.